Estimate Time6 min

 The materials industries can be significantly affected by the level and volatility of commodity prices, the exchange value of the dollar, import controls, worldwide competition, liability for environmental damage, depletion of resources, and mandated expenditures for safety and pollution control.

 The S&P 500® Index is a market capitalization-weighted index of 500 common stocks chosen for market size, liquidity, and industry group representation to represent US equity performance.
-The S&P Materials Select Sector index comprises those companies included in the S&P 500 that are classified as members of the materials sector, with capping applied to ensure diversification among companies within the index.
+The S&P 500 Materials Sector index comprises those companies included in the S&P 500 that are classified as members of the materials sector.

 Fidelity Brokerage Services LLC, Member NYSE, SIPC, 900 Salem Street, Smithfield, RI 02917